Writing for The Schaefer School

 The Basics

-• If you feel you really need to go beyond this limit in order to tell the story, please check with Kyla first for approval, or to narrow the scope.
+If you feel you really need to go beyond this limit in order to tell the story, please check for approval, or to narrow the scope.
 Never longer than 1200, unless there’s a very good reason for it.

 Best Practices

-Our super six topline reminders about writing for higher education on the web.
+Our six topline reminders about writing for higher education on the web.

 About Photos

-Photo sourcing and captions: When working with your subject(s), please remember to always arrange for the highest-quality photos as possible to accompany the story, including portraits, action shots, lab shots and so forth.
+Photo sourcing and captions: When working with your subject(s), please remember to always arrange for the highest-quality photos as possible to accompany the story, including action shots, lab shots, etc. You do not need to request portraits.

-• Please include the images in the same email as the draft you send to Kyla, so she can receive everything in one batch.
+Please include the images as attachments in the same email as the draft, not embedded in the article.

 Here is some example text used when asking interview subjects for images:

-Please share a portrait of yourself, as well as photos or images that illustrate your work to accompany the article.
+Please share photos or images that illustrate your work to accompany the article.
 We are especially interested in action shots.
 Please note that, in accordance with the Americans with Disabilities Act, the image cannot contain any text, characters, graphs, and so forth.
 We are looking for a compelling image that will catch a reader's eye and make them feel good.
+We already have access to your portrait so there is no need to include it.

 Grammar and Details